 Smoke detectors are required in any equipment compartment in the base of the antenna and in the receiver cabin and shall be interlocked to shunt trip all electric power in the antenna.
 When smoke is detected the detector shall immediately close a contact which will be used by ALMA for a remote fire alarm and will energize a local audible alarm.
 The shunt trip of all power shall occur 5 seconds after smoke detection.
-Emergency power for the smoke detectors and local alarm shall utilize "Gel-cells" with a minimal reserve of 6 hours.
+Emergency power for the smoke detectors and local alarm shall utilize "Gel-cells" or valve regulated lead-acid battery conforming to IEC61056 1/2/3 or JISC8702-1/2/3 with a minimal reserve of 6 hours.